Introduction

 (This is an extension of the previous section, but is worth calling out as an addendum.)

-If there are merge conflicts between two changes to an OpenAPI schema, developers are forced to deal with a schema file on disk that may be out of sync with either side.
-If those conflicts aren’t fixable by hand, it may require substantial work just to make the implementations compile, and the updated schema can be generated.
-After that, it’s likely that the updated schemas will stop the implementations from compiling, again, requiring a second go-around.
+If there are merge conflicts between two changes to an OpenAPI document, developers are forced to deal with a JSON file on disk that may be out of sync with either side.
+If those conflicts aren’t fixable by hand, it may require substantial work just to make the implementations compile, and the updated document can be generated.
+After that, it’s likely that the updated document will stop the implementations from compiling, again, requiring a second go-around.

 If generating the schema doesn’t require getting the whole implementation to compile, much of this pain can be avoided.